Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Processing/Preface.rst

 :red:`Freenove Ultimate Starter Kit for ESP8266\\Processing\\SerialDevice\\main.py`

-Open Thonny, select the main.py file of the above path, right click the mouse to and select “Upload to /” to
+Open Thonny, select the main.py file of the above path, right click the mouse to and select "Upload to /" to

 upload the file to Pico.
 Run the main.py file offline, which means you need to disconnect the USB cable from Pico and then reconnect them.